How Long Does a Personal Injury Lawsuit Take?

 We Can Help

-personal injury law books
+Personal injury law books

 You need a knowledgeable attorney like those with Jonathan R. Brockman, P.C. to help you assemble your personal injury puzzle and present it to the court.
 The deadlines for making an insurance claim vary from company to company and can be as short as 30 days for some private insurance companies.
 Georgia has a two-year statute of limitations for personal injury cases.
 This means that you have two years from the date of the accident to file a lawsuit in your case.
 If you miss the statutory deadline, you will likely lose the ability to pursue compensation for your losses and injuries through the courts.